Maximum Rocknroll (album)

-Maximum Rocknroll is an album by NOFX.

-Maximum Rocknroll was originally released on cassette in 1989 by Mystic Records and again three years later on LP and CD.
+Maximum Rocknroll is a compilation album by NOFX, originally released on cassette in 1989 by Mystic Records and again three years later on LP and CD.

 When the original cassette was released in 1989, it was released under a different title, E is for Everything, though the track listing was identical to the other formats.
 E is for Everything is currently out of print.
 The tape also had a different cover, similar to the band's 1985 self-titled EP which depicts a skull with a syringe.
 The cover of the 1992 version depicts Fat Mike playing his bass.

 Despite being referred to as an official release, Fat Mike has been quoted as saying that he was not aware of the album's existence until he saw a copy of it "in a store."
 He has also been critical of the album, calling it a "totally sucky record", and added, "If you want to hear a totally crappy fucked album then this is the one for you.
 Don't say I didn't warn you."